11sid11/siddharth.sahoo/wp-content/plugins/gutentor/readme.txt

 - **Countdown Widget:** This block is useful for setting a countdown feature on your website.
 It is extremely helpful for any event show related website.

-- **Counter Widget:** Counter Block represents the facts and figures related to any product, item or any product with cool animation, features and many more fascinated templates.
+- **Counter Widget:** Counter Block represents the facts and figures related to any product, item or product with cool animation, features and many more fascinated templates.

 - **Featured Widget:** The Featured block displays a large section with a photo, title, description, and button.
 Mainly, it is used in the header part of the site.

-- **Gallery Widget:** The Gallery Block allows a user to create a captivating gallery of image with a caption to showcase images of portfolio, services or products.
+- **Gallery Widget:** The Gallery Block allows a user to create a captivating gallery of images with a caption to showcase images of portfolio, services or products.

-- **Google Map Widget:** Google Map Block facilitates user to display the location of an organization, company or any place.
+- **Google Map Widget:** Google Map Block facilitates users to display the location of an organization, company or any place.
 You can let visitors know where your company is exactly positioned.

-- **Icon Widget:** Icon Block is useful to represent any icon of any sort of items on your website.
+- **Icon Widget:** Icon Block is useful to represent any icon of any sort of item on your website.

 - **Image Widget:** The Image Block is generated to display information with an image in a standard and unique way.
 You can also add a title, description, and button along with the image.